eslint/eslint.org/src/content/drafts/vue-rules-better-life.md

 - Uncategorized
 - Extensions

-I spent some time digging into the *uncategorized* category to see what can be useful to help avoiding distractions in commits and, of course, to enforce the same style in all parts of a Vue project.
+I spent some time digging into the *uncategorized* category to see what can be useful to help avoid distractions in commits and, of course, to enforce the same style in all parts of a Vue project.
 In my opinion, all Vue projects should use the Recommended category, which enforces a lot (if not all) of the topics mentioned in the [style guide](https://vuejs.org/style-guide/).

 ### `vue/component-name-in-template-casing`